genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 ## Ranges

-You can specify ranges from the client of the requestReply server by postfixing the request parameter names with _FROM and _TO.
+You can specify ranges from the client of the requestReply server by post-fixing the request parameter names with _FROM and _TO.
 The example below shows a client building a GenesisSet request based upon the requestReplies defined from previous example.
 This example stipulates a price range between 1,000 and 10,000.
 Leaving out FROM will define a top-end range, leaving out TO will define a bottom-end range.